Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The ingredient that causes problems for cats is soluble calcium oxalates.
 Soluble calcium oxalates are also commonly found in a few other plants, which we’ll list further on.

 When cats eat any part of a begonia, they release the soluble calcium oxalate crystals, which will combine with the calcium found in the bloodstream.
-This can lead to hypocalcemia, or low calcium levels, which can eventually result in kidney failure, although this is more common in horses and grazing animals.
+This can lead to hypocalcemia, or low calcium levels, and kidney failure, although this is more common in horses and grazing animals.

 • Weakness